grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 for extended periods, but still, no dice.

-A quick trip belowdecks for further coffee (the warmest thing for a mile in any direction) and some more gawping at the House for Essex occupy provide some brief distractions from the cold.
+A quick trip belowdecks for further coffee (the warmest thing for a mile in any direction) and some more gawping at the House for Essex provide some brief distractions from the cold.

 <figure class="figure">
   <img